 General Description of Projection

-The projection of accumulated deficiencies shall be made ignoring federal income tax in both cash flows and discount rates, and it shall reflect the dynamics of the expected cash flows for the entire group of contracts, reflecting all product features, including any guarantees provided under the contracts.
+The projection of accumulated deficiencies shall be made ignoring federal income tax in both cash flows and discount rates, and it shall reflect the dynamics of the expected cash flows for the entire group of contracts, reflecting all product features, including any guarantees provided under the contracts using prudent estimate liability assumptions defined in Sections 10 and 11 and asset assumptions defined in Section 4.D.
+The company shall project cash flows including the following:

+Gross premium received by the company from the contractholder (including any due premiums as of the projected start date).

-Insurance company expenses (including overhead and investment expense), fund expenses, contractual fees and charges, revenue-sharing income received by the company (net of applicable expenses), and cash flows associated with any reinsurance or hedging instruments are to be reflected on a basis consistent with the requirements herein.
+Other revenues, including contractual fees and charges, and revenue-sharing income received by the company (net of applicable expenses).

-Cash flows from any fixed account options also shall be included.
-Any market value adjustment assessed on projected withdrawals or surrenders also shall be included (whether or not the cash surrender value reflects market value adjustments).
-Throughout the projection, all assumptions shall be determined based on the requirements herein.
-Accumulated deficiencies shall be determined at the end of each projection year as the sum of the accumulated deficiencies for all contracts within each model segment.
+All material benefits projected to be paid to policyholders—including, but not limited to, death claims, surrender benefits and withdrawal benefits—reflecting the impact of all guarantees and adjusted to take into account amounts projected to be charged to account values on general account business.
+Any guarantees, in addition to market value adjustments assessed on projected withdrawals or surrenders, shall be taken into account.

+Guidance Note: Amounts charged to account values on general account business are not revenue; examples include rider charges and expense charges.

+Non-Guaranteed Elements (NGE) cash flows as described in Section 10.J.

+Insurance company expenses (including overhead and maintenance expense), commissions and other acquisition expenses associated with business inforce as of the valuation date,.

+Net cash flows associated with any reinsurance.

+Cash flows from hedging instruments as described in Section 4.A.4.

+Cash receipts or disbursements associated with invested assets (other than policy loans) as described in Section 4.D.4, including investment income, realized capital gains and losses, principal repayments, asset default costs, investment expenses, asset prepayments, and asset sales.

+If modeled explicitly, cash flows related to policy loans as described in Section 10.I.2, including interest income, new loan payments and principal repayments.

+Guidance Note: Future net policy loan cash flows include: policy loan interest paid in cash plus repayments of policy loan principal, including repayments occurring at death or surrender (note that the future benefits in Section 4.A.1.b are before consideration of policy loans), less additional policy loan principal (but excluding policy loan interest that is added to the policy loan principal balance).

 Guidance Note: Section 4.A.1 requires market value adjustments (MVAs) on liability cash flows to be reflected because in a cash flow model, assets are assumed to be liquidated at market value to cover the cash outflow of the cash surrender; therefore, inclusion of the market value adjustment aligns the asset and liability cash flows.
 This may differ from the treatment of MVAs in the definition of cash surrender value (Section 1.D), which defines the statutory reserve floor for which the values must be aligned with the annual statement value of the assets.

-Grouping of Variable Funds and Subaccounts
+Grouping of Index Crediting Strategies

-of the starting asset amount held in the separate account represented by the variable funds and the corresponding account values may be grouped for modeling using an approach that recognizes the investment guidelines and objectives of the funds.
-In assigning each variable fund and the variable subaccountsto a grouping for projection purposes, the fundamental characteristics of the fundshall be reflected, and the parameters shall have the appropriate relationship to the stochastically generated projection scenarios described in Section 8.
+Index crediting strategies may be grouped for modeling using an approach that recognizes the investment guidelines and objectives of each index crediting strategy.
+In assigning each index crediting strategy to a grouping for projection purposes, the fundamental characteristics of the index crediting strategy shall be reflected, and the parameters shall have the appropriate relationship to the stochastically generated projection scenarios described in Section 8.
 The grouping shall reflect characteristics of the efficient frontier (i.e., returns generally cannot be increased without assuming additional risk).